freedomofpress/securedrop/docs/tails_guide.md

 ## Set up easy access to the Document Interface

-If this is an Admin Workstation or Journalist Workstation, we recommend using the scripts in `tails_files` to easily configure Tor to access the Document Interface.
+To complete set-up of the Admin Workstation or Journalist Workstation, we recommend using the scripts in `tails_files` to easily configure Tor to access the *Document Interface*.

-Navigate to the directory with the setup scripts and begin the installation:
+Navigate to the directory with the setup scripts and begin the installation by typing these commands into the terminal:

 ```
 cd securedrop/tails_files/